 Is a tufted headboard out of style?

 According to some interior designers, tufted headboards are losing style points and are no longer in style.
-But, they still add a sense of elegance to the room.
-If you like them, there’s no one to stop you from buying or making them yourself.
+But they still add a sense of elegance to the room.
+If you like them, no one is stopping you from buying or making them yourself.

 How do you make a tufted upholstered headboard?

-Making a tufted upholstered headboard is not complicated, but it can be time-consuming.
-You can make it from scratch or use an existing wooden headboard as a base and just add the foam and the buttons.
+Making a tufted upholstered headboard is not complicated but can be time-consuming.
+You can make it from scratch or use an existing wooden headboard as a base, adding the foam and buttons.

 How much does it cost to make a tufted headboard?

-Depending on the side of the headboard, what materials you plan to use, and whether you plan to make it from scratch yourself, a tufted headboard can be as cheap to make as $100.
+Depending on the side of the headboard, the materials you plan to use, and whether you plan to make it from scratch yourself, a tufted headboard can be as cheap as $100.

 How big should a headboard be?